hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 zones complicates any attempt to analyze the traffic size and timing to extract information.

-We note here that any requirement to obfuscate the total zone size is likely to require a server to create 'empty' AXoT responses.
+We note here that, depending on the padding policies eventually developed for XoT, the requirement to obfuscate the total zone size might require a server to create 'empty' AXoT responses.
 That is, AXoT responses that contain no RR's apart from an OPT RR containing the EDNS(0) option for padding.
+For example, without this capability the maximum size that a tiny zone could be padded to would theoretically be limited if there had to be a minimum of 1 RR per packet.

 However, as with existing AXFR, the last AXoT response message sent MUST contain the same SOA that was in the first message of the AXoT response series in order to signal the conclusion of the zone transfer.